KaranGohil/COSC499-IndiGitHubExercise/README.md

 # Feature

 - Divider: divides the two numbers.
 The code will ask you input two number and return with divison of two number.
+- Multiplier: multiples the two numbers.
+The code will ask you input two number and return with mutliplication of two number.

 # Possible Improvement

 - GUI implementation
+- More Mathmatically function...